 Choose the Best Method of Communication

-Have a think about the best method to communicate what you want to say.
-Instant Message may seem quick and easy, but it can also be misread.
+Messages on a phone or tablet may seem quick and easy, but they can also be misread.
 There’s no tone of voice or body language in those types of messages, so the reader will put their own interpretation on it.

 For example, how do you read the following: